Soon Valley: Historical places

-Amb Shareef Hindu temple
+Amb Temples

 The ancient pre-Islamic ancient Hindu temple, is near the Amb Shareef village, on the Sakesar mountain in the Soon Valley.
 The temple complex, built in brick and mortar, is complex of two temples facing each other.
 The main temple is several story high, roughly 15 to 20 meter tall.
 To the west about 75 meters lies another smaller temple, which is 2 story or 7 to 8 meters high.
 It is located on the Sakesar mountain, near Amb Shareef village.